 Remember that website you had to put together for that one class back when you were an underclassman?
-Wasn’t it some type of portfolio or something?
+Wasn’t it some portfolio or something?
 And weren’t you supposed to add stuff to it?
-For many education majors, the digital portfolio or professional website that you created during your early college days or after your first field experience is long forgotten.
+For many education majors, the digital portfolio or professional website you created during your early college days or after your first field experience is long forgotten.
 But now that “real life” is just around the corner and it’s time to consider job possibilities and your future, you’re probably wondering how you can stand out.
 Maybe your website can help you with that.
-You’ve changed a lot since the time you first put your portfolio together so it is time for your portfolio to change along with you.
+You’ve changed a lot since you first put your portfolio together, so it is time for your portfolio to change along with you.
 You have had experience after experience and capitalized upon opportunity after opportunity.
 The time has come to brush the dust off your portfolio and revamp it to best showcase the educator you’re becoming during your time in college.

 Want to get serious about your digital portfolio?
 The time is now!
 Check out this self-paced, online course, and create your digital portfolio from scratch!
 Get started today!

-One of the biggest changes that happened to you during your journey as an education major was likely your student teaching experience.
+One of the most significant changes that happened to you during your journey as an education major was likely your student teaching experience.
 Whether you had one placement or two, or you student taught for a semester or a year, you gained a ton of experience and created original resources to help your students succeed.
 Whatever resources you gained from student teaching should be featured prominently on your site.
 Check out the easy-to-follow steps below to see how to make your digital portfolio site “interview ready” after student teaching.
 Let’s jump right into seven Practical Steps for Editing Your Portfolio After Student Teaching:

 Take note of the lessons that stood out to you, your co-op, and your students.
 These should be the lessons that you showcase.